Brenan Park: History

 The shape of Brenan Park appears on the first survey design, in 1838, of the market town sketched for John Ryan Brenan.
 Brenan Park was planned to be a housing subdivision and a market area in 1938, with its triangular shape fashioned to take advantage of the topography and views of the surrounding district.
 The housing subdivision was never constructed.

+In 1968 the Smithfield Rugby Club ('Warthogs') successfully lobbied to have a rugby field laid out in the park, using it as the club's home ground until 1982.

 The site was used as a sewage disposal depot and landfill until 1980, where it was proclaimed as unhealthy building land in 1981.
-Subsequently, it was re-landscaped and eventually developed into a reserve.
+Following its closure, it was capped with a layer of impervious clay, declared unsuitable for building development in 1981, and subsequently converted into a public reserve.
+The landfill has resulted in the park's surface being elevated above the surrounding landscape.

+In 2010, a proposal to establish a new suburb named Brenan Heights encompassing the area surrounding Brenan Park was put to a community ballot, but did not receive sufficient support.

 Geography

 The reserve is located in the suburb of Smithfield, and is bordered by Cumberland Highway, Brenan and Bourke Streets, which all give good passive surveillance opportunities from close residences and contiguous roads.
 The park's surrounds are mainly single-story houses.

 Brenan Park is in an elevated and weather-exposed location, with the highest areas being 44 m AHD and those near the Cumberland Highway at 32 m.
 The elevated regions in the park are situated alongside Bourke Street, where they would provide a panoramic view of the greater western Sydney area and even the Sydney central business district.

+The park is divided into three sporting precincts known as Upper, Middle and Lower Brenan Park.
+Each precinct contains its own sports fields, amenities building, car park and associated facilities, and is managed separately by Fairfield City Council for sports field hire and bookings.